Meet Our Veterinarians

 CJ Churchill, DVM

 Dr. C.J.
-Churchill resides in Hollis, NH with her family and joined our practice as an associate veterinarian in 2005.
+Churchill resides in Hollis, NH with her family and joined our practice in 2005.
 She is a talented veterinarian with many years experience in the field.
 It is this experience and calm demeanor that put both clients and pets at ease.

 Dedicated to her profession, she is continually learning new techniques in veterinary medicine to help keep Countryside progressive in its services.
 She practices general medicine, soft tissue and orthopedic surgery, including T.T.A. surgery.